AstroJays-Hopkins/Documentation/content/docs/guides/guide-bits.md

 ## Overview
 Data can be packed more compactly than even the smallest primitive type allow by manipulating the individual bytes of the numbers.
-For example, an 8 bit unsigned integer (`uint8_t`) can contain the number from 0-255, 8 boolean falgs, 4 two bit numbers (0-3), a combination of 3-bit numbers (0-8) and two bit number, 2 4-bit numbers (0-15), or any combination of these.
-In gneeral, the smallest on-wire primitive type in modern programming languages are at least 8 bits wide, even boolean type which can only hold two states.
-In a bandwidth constrained application like long-distance radio signaling, every bit matters, and thus Bit manipulation become a handy method to pack more dath in much less space.
+For example, an 8 bit unsigned integer (`uint8_t`) can contain the number from 0-255, 8 boolean flags, 4 two bit numbers (0-3), a combination of 3-bit numbers (0-8) and two bit number, 2 4-bit numbers (0-15), or any combination of these.
+In general, the smallest on-wire primitive type in modern programming languages are at least 8 bits wide, even boolean type which can only hold two states.
+In a bandwidth constrained application like long-distance radio signaling, every bit matters, and thus Bit manipulation become a handy method to pack more data in much less space.

 ## Basic Operations